 PROVIDED EXPEDITION GEAR Staying warm and dry during your voyage is vital.
 Our Expedition Gear has been carefully selected and has all the important features to ensure maximum comfort on your Antarctic adventure.
 You will receive a quality manufactured Polar parka, included with every voyage you take with us.
 Our Expedition Parka, meticulously designed by our expert team based on many years of experience in harsh environments, is two-fold: - a robust outer layer engineered to defy even the toughest polar weather conditions, provided to you on loan. - a lightweight insulated inner layer.
 Designed to be worn under your outer layer during off-ship excursions but also a great outer layer for your time onboard the ship, yours to take home at the end of your journey as a reminder of your epic adventure to the White Continent!
 We will request your sizing for your Inner Jacket, Expedition Parka and Muck Boots when you complete your Cruise Enrolment approx. 5 months prior to departure.
-You can find a detailed packing list in the Antarctica Travellers Guide, provided to you on confirmation of your Ocean Endeavour Antarctica expedition.
-Please note - Inner jacket, Expedition Parka and Muck Boots may not available for guests that require larger sizing or for Minor's under 16 years of age. - Parents/Legal Guardians must provide a lifejacket that meets our requirements for Minor's. who can provide you with more information.
+You can find a detailed packing list in the Antarctica Travellers Guide, provided to you on confirmation of your Ocean Endeavour Antarctica expedition. \Please note - Inner jacket, Expedition Parka and Muck Boots may not available for guests that require larger sizing or for Minor's under 16 years of age. - Parents/Legal Guardians must provide a lifejacket that meets our requirements for Minor's.
+Please refer to our Minor Waiver for more details.
+Please advise your booking agent at time of booking who can provide you with more information.

-EXPEDITION PARKA (ON LOAN) A water repellent coating on the outer layer helps to move moisture away from the body, making this a breathable and light parka.
+EXPEDITION PARKA (ON LOAN)\ A water repellent coating on the outer layer helps to move moisture away from the body, making this a breathable and light parka.
 With hi-vis elements, large pockets for easy accessibility and watertight seals, this is the perfect parka to keep you warm and dry on the ship to shore Zodiac excursions in all kinds of weather.
-MUCK BOOTS (ON LOAN) We will provide black, rubber Muck Boots for the entire duration of your voyage.
+MUCK BOOTS (ON LOAN)\ We will provide black, rubber Muck Boots for the entire duration of your voyage.
 They are specifically engineered to deliver grip and performance on snow and ice while keeping your feet warm and dry.

-INSULATED INNER JACKET (YOURS TO KEEP) Made out of 100% recycled synthetic fibres, your vegan 600 fill insulated puffer jacket will keep you warm even on the wildest days of your expedition.
+INSULATED INNER JACKET (YOURS TO KEEP)\ Made out of 100% recycled synthetic fibres, your vegan 600 fill insulated puffer jacket will keep you warm even on the wildest days of your expedition.
 With a Durable Water Repellent (DWR) finish, which encourages water to bead off the fabric's surface, the jacket was produced using sustainable chemistry with minimal impact on people and the environment.
 A great memento to take home at the end of your voyage to remember your incredible Antarctic adventure!

-WHAT TO PACK FOR ANTARCTICA
+Expedition Gear & Packaging Antarctica Travellers Guide WHAT TO PACK FOR ANTARCTICA